 Most RAG pipelines fail before they reach the model.
 The problem is not the LLM.
 The problem is document ingestion.

-I was building an AI pipeline that needed to ingest PDFs.
-There are ~15 tools that convert PDFs to text, and they all have different tradeoffs:
+I was building an AI pipeline that needed to ingest PDFs at scale.
+There are roughly 15 tools that convert PDFs to text, and they all have different tradeoffs:

 • PyMuPDF — blazing fast (0.01s/page) but can’t handle scanned docs

-• Marker — great ML-powered extraction but needs a GPU and is overkill for simple invoices
+• Marker — great ML-powered extraction with strong table layout, but heavier than PyMuPDF and slower without a GPU

 • Docling — 97.9% table accuracy but slow on everything else